-'On May 16th I visited you at home, also there was your mum, sister Sally and GiGi.
+'I visited you at home on the 16th May, also there was your mum, sister Sally and GiGi.

 I came to see you because your mum had turned up at school shouting and falling about, School were worried that your mum had been drinking alcohol and had come to pick you up.